Japan: The Inner Path

 Kamakura

-Travel from Shontai Airport to Tokio by plane and by train to Kamakura and Kita Kamakura hotel where you will lodge in a retreat-like hotel to surround yourself with the environment of Kamakura.
+Travel from Shontai Airport to Tokio by plane and to Kamakura by train and Kita Kamakura hotel where you will lodge in a retreat-like hotel to surround yourself with the environment of Kamakura.
 Spend some time relaxing in order to restore your mind and body.

 Silence as ritual